Rotorsoft/eventually-monorepo/README.md

 # to manage @types automatically
 > yarn plugin import typescript

-# to bump versions with yarn version
-> yarn plugin import version

 # to start new package in monorepo
 > yarn ./path/to/package init